PIBWL Polish Armour page Po polsku

 Sources:

-All the photos and pictures remain the property of their owners.
+All photos and pictures remain the property of their owners, unless they are public domain due to age.
 They are published in non-commercial educational and research purpose.